tidusia/dotfiles/vs-code-extensions-i-use.md

-Here are a list of all the extensions I use every day.
+Here is a list of all the extensions I use every day.

 - [Active File In Status Bar](https://marketplace.visualstudio.com/items?itemName=RoscoP.ActiveFileInStatusBar)
 - [Atom Keymap for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.atom-keybindings)